Table of Contents

 Global.asax and Default.aspx .NET 4 runtime related IPipeline and Middleware

-Upgrading from NET4.X to NET8 projects
+Upgrading from .NET Framework 4.8 to .NET 10 projects

 This strategy will work especially well for smaller projects:

-1. Change project to .NET 8
+1. Change project to .NET 10

-2. Remove usage of system.web - replace with Dynamicweb.Context
+2. Remove usage of System.Web - replace with Dynamicweb.Context

 3. Isolate or delete incompatible code